 Returning to standard time is a huge opportunity if you’re trying to arise earlier, since it will be lighter in the morning and easier to awaken,, Consider what will you do with that extra hour, an ideal time for health promoting practices including meditation and yoga.

 This year, Instead of using the extra hour to catch up on your sleep, get up at your typical time on Sunday.
-If you usually awaken at 7:30am, it will actually be 6:30am standard time.
+For example, if you usually awaken at 7:30am, it will actually be 6:30am standard time.
 If we look at it as “found” time, it means you can rush less, do things that are important to you, and spend more time taking care of yourself.
 When we feel better, we can take action in the world,

 Please let me know in the comments if you've implemented this simple practice and how it's impacting your evening and morning routines.